Our Team

 Elizabeth F. Bruno, Ph.D.

-Dr. Elizabeth Bruno is a Licensed Clinical Psychologist with specialized training in developmental and neuropsychological assessment.
+Dr. Elizabeth Bruno is a Clinical Psychologist and the Director of Early Childhood Assessment Services.
+She has specialized training in developmental and neuropsychological assessment.
 Dr. Bruno employs evidence-based practices to provide comprehensive assessment and consultation services to children and adolescents who may be at risk for cognitive, academic, social and behavioral difficulties.
 She is especially passionate about assessing very young children with the goal of starting early intervention as soon as possible.

 She received her B.A. in Psychology and her M.A. in Clinical Psychology from Southern Methodist University.
 She received her Ph.D. in Clinical Psychology from Loyola University Chicago.
 During her time in graduate school, Dr. Bruno received specialized training in developmental and neuropsychological assessment at Ann & Robert H. Lurie Children’s Hospital in Chicago.
 She also completed an intensive internship program in Pediatric Psychology at Rush University Medical Center in Chicago.
 Following her graduation, Dr. Bruno completed a Post-Doctoral Fellowship through the Developmental Medicine Center at Children’s Hospital Boston/Harvard Medical School.
 Dr. Bruno received in depth training on the assessment and diagnosis of Autism Spectrum Disorder and in understanding the interaction between medical conditions and development.
 She was also a Clinical Instructor in the Developmental and Behavioral Pediatrics Program at Lucile Packard Children’s Hospital at Stanford.
 Having received extensive training in her field of work, Dr. Bruno values the opportunity to work directly with families through every step of the assessment process.